 Ability debt is the price you pay every time your user fails to accomplish a key outcome in your product.

 Richard Kipp, Chief Product Officer at Grow, uses a spaghetti analogy.
 If your company was a restaurant, the outcome people value is food.
-People are coming into your business expecting to buy a hot plate of spaghetti, and then they get ushered by the customer service team into the kitchen with all the tools and features to make it yourself.
+People are coming into your business expecting to buy a hot plate of spaghetti, and then they get ushered by the customer service team into the kitchen with all the tools and features to make it themselves.

-Your sales and marketing can’t go out and tell people, “Hey, we have hot and ready spaghetti for just $5!” and when the customers come, they see that there is no dining room and no hot and ready spaghetti and “oh, by the way, you need to bring your own spaghetti, ground beef, sauce, olive oil, onions, and garlic.
+Your sales and marketing can’t go out and tell people, “Hey, we have hot and ready spaghetti for just $5!” and when the customers come, they see that there is no dining room and no hot and ready spaghetti and “oh, by the way, you need to bring your spaghetti, ground beef, sauce, olive oil, onions, and garlic.
 Also, you’ve got to know how to use all of these tools if you really want spaghetti.
 This is where churn happens.

 Ask yourself these questions while going through your product experience: